-The number one mistake most people make when they walk into an event like this one is that they spend the entire 30 to 45 minutes talking to someone who is not relevant to what they are doing, and they get sidetracked from their game plan.
+At many industry conferences, you have the opportunity to explore the latest market trends and the competitive landscape and to hear from thought leaders.
+Likewise, it's a fertile environment to extend and expand the diversity and quality of your business relationships.
+Even at events with great opportunities such as these, you tend to have those in attendance who are not relevant to your current role, realm of responsibilities, or aspirations.
+The number one mistake most people make when they walk into events like these is that they spend an inordinate amount of time and effort talking to someone who is not relevant to what they are doing, and they get sidetracked from their relationship development playbook.
 When I refer to the "wrong people," it is not intended to mean that some people have less value than others.
 I am simply trying to get you focused on relevancy.
 How relevant is this individual to the goals and objectives that you are trying to achieve?
 Please understand that this comment is not to be construed as manipulative.
-It's not about an elegant way of using people, but about being smarter about how you invest your valuable time, efforts, and resources.
+It's not about an elegant way of using people, but about becoming smarter in how you invest your valuable time, efforts, and resources.
+You simply cannot afford to invest in every interaction equally.
+(More about how to leverage technology to help you do some of this in later chapters.)